braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 <a id="Binary-Undirected-Multilayer-Graph-with-fixed-Thresholds-MultiplexBUT"></a>
 ### Binary Undirected Multilayer Graph with fixed Thresholds (MultiplexBUT)  [⬆](#Table-of-Contents)

-Now we implement the `MultiplexBUT` graph based on previous codes `GraphBD` and `MultilayerWD`, again highlighting the differences.
+Now you will implement the `MultiplexBUT` graph building on the previous codes `GraphBD` and `MultilayerWD`.
+{Again, the difference will be highlighted.}%TEX
 A multiplex graph is a type of multilayer graph where only interlayer edges are allowed between homologous nodes.
 In this case, the layers follow a categorical architecture, which means that all layers are interconnected.